kontent-ai/kontent-ai-migration-toolkit/README.md

     // read export data from zip
     const importData = await zipService.extractZipAsync(file, {
-        customFormatService: new JsonProcessorService(), // or 'CsvProcessorService' or custom service })
+        formatService: new JsonProcessorService(), // or 'CsvProcessorService' or custom service })

     // restore into target project